sixu05202004/sphinx-docs-cn/doc/config.rst

 .. confval:: html_static_path

    A list of paths that contain custom static files (such as style sheets or script files).
 Relative paths are taken as relative to the configuration directory.
-They are copied to the output directory after the theme's static files, so a file named :file:`default.css` will overwrite the theme's :file:`default.css`.
+They are copied to the output's :file:`_static` directory after the theme's static files, so a file named :file:`default.css` will overwrite the theme's :file:`default.css`.

    .. versionchanged:: 0.4